 Can I bring my own children into the Village to live with me?

-SOS Illinois will allow one biological or adopted child or grandchild in the home.
+SOS Illinois will allow two dependent children in the home.

 How long should I expect the Foster Parent application process to be?